 NyQuil contains a pain and fever reliever, a cough suppressant, and antihistamine.
 A few variants have added nasal decongestant or may consist of only a cough suppressant and antihistamine.
 Of the many variants of this medicine, DayQuil is for daytime usage and ZZZQuil is a non-habit forming medicine used to facilitate sleeping at night.

 The variant that is commonly used for nighttime relief from cold symptoms is NyQuil Cold & Flu, which is the original version of the medicine.
 There is also a sub-variant called NyQuil Severe Cold & Flu.
 The following table contains information about the various active ingredients found in the medicine (1) (2) (3):

-Note: The manufacturer-recommended dosage of NyQuil Cold & Flu is 30ml in six hours, and NyQuil Severe Cold & Flu is 30ml in four hours.
+Note: It is important to follow the manufacturer’s instructions before taking any medicine.
+The manufacturer-recommended dosage of NyQuil Cold & Flu is 30ml in six hours, and NyQuil Severe Cold & Flu is 30ml in four hours.
 If you have the NyQuil Cold & Flu capsule version, then the recommended dosage is two capsules every six hours.
 You should not have more than four doses of NyQuil in 24 hours.

 Besides alcohol, NyQuil has several other inactive ingredients that do not have a remarkable effect on you.
 Having alcohol during lactation is never a good thing even if it is in small quantities.
 Alcohol and other active ingredients make breastfeeding mothers worry about the safety of NyQuil during lactation.

 Is It Safe To Have NyQuil While Breastfeeding?

 The safety of NyQuil while breastfeeding depends on how safe is each active ingredient:

 - Acetaminophen (paracetamol): Research has shown that this drug is safe for breastfeeding women and their infants (7).
 Maternal dosage is not known to affect the infant adversely.